Tournament Series Returns June 21

 “It’s a pretty cool little deal and we’ve got sponsors backing it.”

-The tournament provides a chance for “like-minded individuals with similar interests to gather once a week to share knowledge, build friendships, but mainly to enjoy themselves as many anglers will hang around long after weigh-in.”
+The tournament provides a chance for “like-minded individuals with similar interests to gather once a week to share knowledge, build friendships, but mainly to enjoy themselves as many anglers will hang around long after the weigh-in.”

 Tamez says anglers drive in from all over Central Texas for the fishing tournament, now in its fifth year.
 Thursday Nighters used to alternate between Canyon Lake and Lake Dunlap — until it grew too big for the latter.